rubenocasio/GalaxyShooter/README.md

-# SpaceDefender - Unity Game Development in C#
+# Galaxy Shooter - The Ultimate Guide to Game Development with Unity

 Welcome to my project repository for the Unity Game Development Course in C#.
 This course is a journey through learning Unity and C# to create engaging and interactive games.
 SpaceDefender is one of the projects I am developing as part of this learning process.